thayumaanavan/CarND-Traffic-Sign-Classifier-Project/writeup.md

 * validation set accuracy of 0.946 (94.6%)
 * test set accuracy of 0.931(93.1%)

+I used the same [LeNet architecture](http://yann.lecun.com/exdb/lenet/) and preprocessing codes used in the LeNet lab class.
+But not able to get beyond 89%.
+Then I improved the preprocessing steps followed in the paper ["Traffic Sign Recognition with Multi-Scale Convolutional Networks"](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) and also added histogram equalization
-I used the same LeNet Architecture used in the class.I have tweaked the learning rate and epoch to get the above accuracy.
+Also, I have tweaked the learning rate and epoch to get the above accuracy.
+After this change, I was able to improve the accuracy of the model.

 ### Test a Model on New Images